pnkjwrk3/backend-demo/README.md

   - Implemented Pytest for API endpoint and database query testing
   - Automated DB setup processes using scripts and SQLAlchemy for DEV database configuration

+- **Concurrency testing:**
+  - Utilized Locust for load testing the API

 ## Project Setup Instructions